sebsikora/cpp_logic_simulation/README.md

 We can take our circuit and encapsulate it in a *Device*.
 We can then easily instantiate multiple copies of it in a single simulation, or re-use it elsewhere.

 First of all we need to create a class definition for our device, inheriting from the core *Device* class.
-We are obliged to define a constructor and a member function Device::Build() within which we will describe the assembly of our new device.
+We are obliged to define a constructor and a member function `Build()` within which we will describe the assembly of our new device.

 The constructor arguments shown below are the bare-minimum required.
 We can include as many additional constructor arguments beyond these as needed.